ultrazohm/ultrazohm_sw/docs/source/general/infrastructure/vscode_remote_container/vscode_remote_container.rst

 - ``cd docs``
 - ``make livehtml``
 - A new browser window opens with a live preview of the documentation opens
-- If you change the documentation an save, the live preview rebuilds automatically
+- If you change the documentation and save it, the live preview rebuilds automatically
 - Alternative: use ``make clean html`` to build manually

 .. figure:: container_livehtml.gif